Drainage path checks

 The dishwasher depends on the sink-side plumbing to finish draining.
 If the sink drain is slow, the air gap is blocked, or the hose enters a disposal connection that is still sealed, water can remain in the tub even when the dishwasher filter looks perfectly clean.

 That is why homeowner-safe troubleshooting should move outward from the tub once the filter check is done.
 The symptom is still drainage-related, but the correction is often at the connection point rather than inside the dishwasher bottom.
+If sink backup is part of the symptom, read Dishwasher Drains Into Sink When Running next.
+If water spills at the air gap, use Dishwasher Air Gap Overflowing.
+If the hose looks kinked or low, compare it with Dishwasher Drain Hose Clogged Symptoms.

 Garbage disposal install